 Funding available from MLSTF will be up to £75k per project.
 Awards will be made from MLSTF for direct costs only.

-For projects in the MRC remit, a match contribution is required and therefore the total cost of individual projects can be up to £150k.
-Funded projects will be required to demonstrate at least 50% matching from another source of the direct costs awarded.
+Whilst a ‘match’ contribution is not mandatory, it is strongly encouraged.
+The cost of individual projects in this case can be up to £150k with applicants being required to demonstrate at least 50% matching from another source of the direct costs awarded.
 Match funding from industry is especially encouraged; it is anticipated that half of the funding available will be awarded to projects able to demonstrate an industry match.
 Any industry contribution should be costed in line with University policy.

 For projects in the BBSRC remit, a match is strongly encouraged but not a requirement.
 If no match funding is provided, the PI should state clearly in their application why match funding is not appropriate for their project.

-Projects are expected to be no more than 12 months in duration and must have a start date that allows project completion in advance of February 2020 (for MRC remit) and March 2021 (for BBSRC remit).
+Projects are expected to be no more than 12 months in duration and must have a start date that allows project completion in advance of March 2021.
 Please ensure that your project is scheduled accordingly and that the timeline is appropriate to the objectives and milestones set out.

 The funding will not support: entire translational projects; bridging funding or PhD studentships; continuation of normal research grants; and costs relating to protection of intellectual property.
 Please also note that PI or co-applicant salary is not an eligible cost.